danielausparis/mars/README.md

 ```
 ### Web server setup
 Deploy the MARS file hierarchy (its root is the 'mars' directory) according to your web server environment.
-### Test
+### Test and initial setup
 The system should respond with the URL https://yourmachine.yourdomain/mars/mars-manager.
 Default login is "admin", password "admin".
-Change your password.
+Go to the 'user admin' menu, change your password and provide a working email address, since the new user approval procedure requires email exchanges between MARS and its administrator.